rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 It is like a man going on a journey, when he leaves home and puts his servants in charge, each with his work, and commands the doorkeeper to stay awake. ^1334

-Therefore stay awake — for you do not know when the master of the house will come, in the evening, or at midnight, or when the rooster crows, or in the morning — ^1335
+Therefore stay awake--for you do not know when the master of the house will come, in the evening, or at midnight, or when the cock crows, or in the morning-- ^1335

 lest he come suddenly and find you asleep. ^1336

-And what I say to you I say to all : Stay awake. ^1337
+And what I say to you I say to all: Stay awake. ^1337

 It was now two days before the Passover and the Feast of Unleavened Bread.
 And the chief priests and the scribes were seeking how to arrest him by stealth and kill him, ^1401